 Malice at the Palace

-This historical mystery that was published by Berkley on August 4, 2015 and has 304 pages.
+historical mystery in eBook edition that was published by Berkley on August 4, 2015 and has 304 pages.

 Explore it on Goodreads or Amazon.